 Anywhere you go in Myanmar you’ll find quaint little shops serving thick, sugary sweet Myanmar Tea.
-And around Mandalay you’ll find dozens of tea shops serving up quick eats in addition to tea and coffee.
+And around Mandalay, you’ll find dozens of tea shops serving up quick eats in addition to tea and coffee.
 Our favorites are Unique Mandalay Tea Room, Shwe Pyi Moe, Pan Tha Khin, and Min Thi Ha.

+Visiting a tea shop or two is sure to be one of the highlights of your time in Mandalay.
 Make sure you check out our post on the Best Tea Shops of Mandalay for more info on all of them!

 3. Stroll Across the U Bein Bridge

-Most people arrive at U Bein Bridge in the late afternoon to watch the sun set over the reflective waters of the lake.
+Most people arrive at U Bein Bridge in the late afternoon to watch the sunset over the reflective waters of the lake.
 If you want a calmer experience, plan on arriving just before sunrise to watch locals exercising on the bridge or walking to work.